<em>Hedychium</em>: planting, growing and caring for

 • Hedychiums bring a very exotic style to gardens!

-• They are vigorous and have rapid growth
+• They are vigorous with rapid growth

 • Despite their exotic appearance, they are not particularly frost-tender plants